asyncapi/website/markdown/blog/2024-marketing-report.md

 Here are some of the benefits of using the Buffer subscription

 - **Centralized Dashboard:** Manage all social media platforms from a single interface, making it easier to track and organize content.
 - **Improved Security:** No need for multiple people to log into the actual social media accounts.
-This minimizes risks of unauthorized changes or breaches.
+This minimizes the risks of unauthorized changes or breaches.
 - **Better Analytics and Insights:** Access in-depth analytics to understand which posts perform and engagement metrics best and adjust strategies accordingly.
 - **Content Approval Workflow:** Allow team members to draft posts for review, ensuring high-quality content that aligns with AsyncAPI’s voice.